 All student organizations of Dominican University are student-run, student-started, and operate under the support of the Student Government Association.
 Each club has an advisor with the general responsibility of serving as a resource person.
-Activities and student functions are approved through the Office of Student Activities.
+Activities and student functions are approved through the Office of Student Engagement.

 The chartered clubs and organizations on campus are:

 Note: List is subject to change

 CAB is a student-run organization that plans a broad range of events and programs to educate and entertain the entire campus community.
 This organization gives students an opportunity to get involved, be creative, organize and plan events, develop leadership skills and become known on campus.
 We strive to unify the campus, instill a sense of school pride, and inspire students to become an active part of their community and make the most of their college experience.
 Click here for more information

 The Student Government Association is the official representation of the student body.
 Student Government’s objectives are: 1. to act as the official representative of Dominican University NY students in all matters that relate to them as DU students in particular and college students in general; 2. to strive for mutual cooperation and understanding among students, faculty and administrators; 3. to approve charters and budgets submitted by clubs and organizations, provided these charters comply with the guidelines stated in the Student Government Constitution; 4. to help plan a cultural and social calendar that will meet the varied needs and desires of the campus community.
 Click here for more information

 The mission of the Anime & Gaming Club is to give the Dominican University community the best representation to provide them with the information about geek culture.
 We provide them with a dedication to the highest quality of member satisfaction delivered with a sense of warmth, friendliness, fun, individual pride, and community spirit.